dzahedia/rotated_MNIST/README.md

 # Rotated_MNIST
-Rotated MNIST data and a shallow CNN achieves 99.48% accuracy, using a core i7 CPU and 1.5 hours of training!
+Rotated MNIST data and a shallow CNN achieves 99.48 % accuracy in 1.5 hour, using a core-i7 CPU machine (no GPU)!

 You can run the test.py to test the saved model